Pressure Sore Compensation Claims

 Pressure sores, also known as bed sores or pressure ulcers, are injuries to the skin and tissue.
 They are caused by prolonged pressure on the skin, and usually affect those who have spent long periods of time in bed, in a chair or wheelchair.
 Bed sores are most common amongst hospital patients, although they can happen to anyone and anywhere.

-When medical or care staff neglect to take the necessary precautions, pressure sores can develop and the person may be able to claim for medical negligence.
+When medical or care staff neglect to take the necessary precautions, pressure sores can develop, and the person may be able to make a pressure sore claim.

 How serious can pressure sores be?